julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Monday, December 30, 2024.
+Tuesday, December 31, 2024.
 Quote of the day:

-> "Take a course in good water and air and in the eternal youth of Nature you may renew your own.
-Go quietly, alone no harm will befall you." - John Muir
+> "We can afford to lose money – even a lot of money.
+But we can’t afford to lose reputation – even a shred of reputation." - Warren Buffett